 Check out: Grammarly vs Microsoft Word.

 Image information: The images used in this comparison are the screenshots of the app.
 The copyright owner for these images is most likely the owner of the app.
-Last updated on 22/03/2019.
+Last updated by Madhsudhan on 17th of July 2019.